How to Entertain with Cheese, Wine and Charcuterie

 Disclosure: I was compensated for this post.
 All opinions and experiences are my own.
 Please enjoy wine responsibly.

 How to Entertain with Cheese, Wine and Charcuterie is one of the simplest ways to make a lasting impression for a party.
-Plus the secret is to sourcing out great products to make your charcuterie board look amazing.
+Plus the secret is to sourcing out great products to make your charcuterie or cheese board look amazing.
+Maybe even adding in a little personal touch like a red pesto spread.
 Also, choosing Woodbridge by Robert Mondavi Wines will have you set for the perfect food/wine pairings.

 White wines from Woodbridge by Robert Mondavi Wines go gorgeously for spring/summer entertaining and choosing a Pinot Grigio with a fresh peach-citrus finish goes great with a rich brie.